AaryanBatra/Bobby_Bot/README.md

 # Bobby_Bot
-A bot that periodically tweets a template of Sir Robert Bryson Hall II.
+A bot that tweets a template of Sir Robert Bryson Hall II ever 12 hours.